TopShelfCraft/Walk/README.md

 ### What are the system requirements?

-Craft 3.0+ and PHP 7.0+
+Craft 4.0+ and PHP 8.0+

 ### I found a bug.

-Please open a GitHub Issue, submit a PR to the `3.x.dev` branch, or just email me.
+Please open a GitHub Issue, or submit a PR to the `4.x.dev` branch.

 * * *